Lectures on algebraic stacks: Overview

 We will conclude the notes with a brief introduction to the cohomological approach to (virtual) intersection theory on stacks following \cite{virtual}.
 We will see how $\infty$-categorical descent allows us to work effectively with cohomology and Borel--Moore homology of stacks.
 In particular, this gives a conceptual approach to Kontsevich's virtual fundamental class and its importnat properties, such as the virtual torus localization formula (with no need for the usual auxiliary technical hypotheses on global smooth embeddings or global resolutions and such).

 These notes originate from a course taught at the NCTS, Taipei, in Fall 2022.
-Thanks to Chun-Chung Hsieh, Hsueh-Yung Lin, Wille Liu, Justin Wu, Nawaz Sultani, and the other participants, as well as Emile Bouaziz, Peng Du, Charanya Ravi, and Gabriel Ribeiro, for many comments, questions, and corrections.
+Thanks to Chun-Chung Hsieh, Hsueh-Yung Lin, Wille Liu, Justin Wu, Nawaz Sultani, and the other participants, as well as Emile Bouaziz, Peng Du, Panagiotis Jones, Antoine Labelle, Charanya Ravi, Gabriel Ribeiro, and Drimik Roy Chowdhury, for comments, questions, and corrections.
 I am very grateful to the NCTS for the opportunity to give the lecture series, and for the 2021 NCTS Young Theoretical Scientist Award through which I was partially supported while giving the course.
 I would also like to thank the National University of Singapore for hosting me during part of the course.
 Additionally, I acknowledge support from the NSTC Grant 110-2115-M-001-016-MY3.